sanjuthomas/spring-data-solr/README.md

-For more details refere to http://ourownjava.com/spring/spring-dat-solr-index-find-documents/
+For more details refer to http://ourownjava.com/spring/spring-dat-solr-index-find-documents/